cde/simple-cards/README.md

-Example of React app with webpack
+##  Example of React app with webpack

 Using github API https://api.github.com/users to add users to a simple list

-npm install --save react react-dom babel-preset-react babel-preset-es2015
+npm install --save react react-dom babel-preset-react babel-preset-es2015 webpack -w -d

-# If you are using ES2015, you will want to also use the babel-preset-es2015 package.
+Note:  If you are using ES2015, you will want to also use the babel-preset-es2015 package.